Probiotics Timeline: When to Expect Results

 What Actually Happens When You Take Probiotics

-Probiotics don't "repopulate" your gut like planting seeds.
+Probiotics don't "repopulate" your gut like planting seeds in empty soil.
 Your microbiome already has trillions of bacteria.
 What probiotics do is:

-• Compete for resources - take up space and food that harmful bacteria would use
+1. Compete for resources - they take up space and food that harmful bacteria would otherwise use

-• Temporary residency - most strains pass through in days to weeks unless you keep taking them
+4. Temporary residency - most probiotic strains pass through in days to weeks unless you keep taking them

 Timeline by Goal